WG21-SG14/SG14/Docs/Proposals/Fixed_Point_Library_Proposal.md

 This proposal is a pure library extension.
 It does not require changes to any standard classes, functions or headers.

-However, because it aims to provide an alternative to existing arithmetic types which are supported by the standard library, it is conceivable that future proposals might specialize existing class templates and overload existing functions to that end.

 ## III.
 Design Decisions

 The class is designed to function as closely as possible to built-in